rse/vdon-call/README.md

-For just ingesting 1-4 remote guests with VDON Call instead of vMix Call into vMix, you can alternatively directly run the receiver side inside a Web Browser type input of vMix (use at least the old but for vMix latest browser version V86).
+For just ingesting 1-4 remote guests with VDON Call instead of vMix Call into vMix, you can alternatively directly run the receiver side inside a Web Browser type input of vMix (for vMix 25 it is an ancient Chromium V86, but for vMix 26 it is at least V103).

 For ingesting a guest with 720p24 (camera) and 1080p6 (content) use: